microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/entitlementmanagement-post-assignmentrequests.md

 To remove assignments, create a new accessPackageAssignmentRequest object with the following settings:

 + The value of the **requestType** property set to `AdminRemove`.
-+ In the assignment property, include an object with the identifier of the accessPackageAssignment objects to delete.
++ In the assignment property, include an object with the identifier of the accessPackageAssignment object to delete.

 #### Request